The Pre- Twinkle Book:

 - “Rain falls up, gravity-defying, rain is flying, rain falls up”)

 Try to dwell on those exercises by including lots of games.

-Practise without bow for up to six weeks, depending on progress of child.
+Practice without the bow for up to six weeks, depending on the progress of the child.

 Introducing the bow:

 Do not introduce the bow until the child is completely comfortable with the previous exercises!

 The teacher holds bow horizontally with hair pointing towards himself: child practices putting the hand on the bow, leave it there for a moment, then take it off again.
 You can practice that with the help of the following story: